couchbase/n1k1/README.md

 - standalone Op for data-staging / pipeline breaking

-- GROUP BY / aggregates
-  - SELECT country, SUM(population) FROM ...
-GROUP BY country
+- more GROUP BY aggregates: sum, min, max, average?

 - HAVING (should be able to reuse existing filter operator).